nav-rtd/ARC/README.md

 # ARC
-An honest attempt at solving the ARC-AGI challenge.
+An attempt at solving the ARC-AGI challenge.
 Done during the Meta-Learning course offered at IIIT-Delhi by Dr. Gautam Shroff.
 Utilized test-time finetuning and In-Context Learning.

 In order to run the project, simpy run pre-installs.py